kiendoo4/AutoTool-for-Instagram/README.md

 - Automatically report users / posts.
 - Automatically posts.

-To learn more about Auto Tool, please visit [Facebook](https://www.facebook.com/kiendoo4).
+If you have any problems with our app, please contact Trung-Kien Nguyen via [Facebook](https://www.facebook.com/kiendoo4).

 <h3>How to use</h3>